ploomber/ploomber/CONTRIBUTING.md

 If you're contributing to the documentation, go to [doc/CONTRIBUTING.md](doc/CONTRIBUTING.md).

+To support your journey, check out our [blog post](https://ploomber.io/blog/open-source/) (you might read it in chunks as you make progress).

 ## Setup with conda

 The easiest way to setup the development environment is via the setup command; you must have miniconda installed.
 If you don't want to use conda, skip to the next section.